Synthesizing real-world distributions from high-dimensional Gaussian Noise with Fully Connected Neural Network: Experiment results

-The Table, similar to the results presented in Figure \ref{fig:e4}, shows that DiMSO can achieve the target similarity between the synthetic and real-world distributions faster than the reference.
-In the case of RAE loss, the number of epochs was lower than that of the reference (TVAE and CTGAN used 300 epochs).
-Combined with the low computational cost of loss function calculation and the fast propagation through the fully connected network, the processing time of DiMSO with RAE was orders of magnitude faster than that of the deep learning reference.
+The Table, similar to the results presented in Figure \ref{fig:e4}, shows that \textsc{dimso} can achieve the target similarity between the synthetic and real-world distributions faster than the reference.
+Both approaches of \textsc{dimso} achieved the target \textsc{mmd} orders of magnitude faster than deep learning references, even though some replications required more epochs of \textsc{dimso} optimization.
+Such a difference results from the low computational cost of loss function calculation and the fast propagation through the fully connected network, making \textsc{dimso} ideal for systems with time and computational cost constraints.